There have been a lot of things written recently about the empty nest syndrome. Some agree, some disagree. You may have read them.

 I’m sure if there was a third thing I would have been that too!
 I’m adaptable like that.
 It’s really easy when others can tell you how you ‘should’ be living your life.

-It saves you having to make your own decisions and keeps you in line with the expectations on ‘how to do things the same way that everyone else does and not be different’.
+It saves you having to make your own decisions and keeps you in line with the expectations on ‘how to do things the same way that everyone else does’ And not be too different.

 You are probably nodding along to at least one of these.

 But know that you will never be judged by someone who is happy with their own circumstances or tuned into yours.
 Male or female.
 They will be too busy enjoying life to care.
-Or helping you on your journey and you theirs.
+Or helping you on your journey.
+And you on theirs.

 It can be a hugely challenging time when the kids go off and one where we can quite often feel very alone whatever our circumstances.